Joshuaingram/joshuaingram.github.io/_pages/talks.md

 Talks
 ------

+1. *Building Your Confidene in the Sampling Distribution*, New College of Florida Mathematics Seminar, 2022
-1. *The Bayesian Approach to Modeling the World*, New College of Florida Mathematics Seminar, 2021
+2. *The Bayesian Approach to Modeling the World*, New College of Florida Mathematics Seminar, 2021

 Workshops
 ------